ajaykumar343/Draggable-Desktop-Screen-Time-Tracker/README.md

 <h2>
- create a simple Electron.js application that tracks the user's desktop screen time and handles user idleness.
+Simple Electron.js application that tracks the user's desktopm screen time and handles user idleness.
   The application should have a draggable widget that displays the screen time and idleness status.
 </h2>

 <br>